6 Fun Fall Activities for Families

 Fall Family Activities with Learning in Mind

-Visit a pumpkin patch, and, in addition to your pumpkin for carving, pick out a variety of mini pumpkins and gourds with your child.
+Visit a pumpkin patch (many are following enhanced health and safety protocols), and, in addition to your pumpkin for carving, pick out a variety of mini pumpkins and gourds with your child.
 Once you get home, create a sorting game and have your child sort by color, shape, and size.
 You can also introduce the concept of comparison here, by having your child arrange the pumpkins and gourds from smallest to largest – and vice versa.

 What better time to go for a nature walk or hike than now?
 The leaves are changing color and the air is crisp, making it the perfect time to get out there and explore.
 Set up a scavenger hunt and challenge your child to find and collect natural items as you walk, such as leaves, acorns, and pinecones, or things of a certain color.